ENDANGERED BAT COLONY: Strategy for Protection

-NTLCBC is currently working with biologists and staff from the BC Ministry of Environment and Climate Change Strategy, who are responsible for the management of threatened species.
-Together, we have developed an innovative strategy which, we hope, will ensure a positive future for the bat colony.
-PLEASE NOTE: this approach is experimental – it has never been tried before.
-As such, there are some inherent risks (see details below).
-However, after much consideration and consultation, we believe it is the best option available to us (and the bats), and that it actually has a very good chance of success.
+In early 2018, as the pending transfer of the site from TLC to the mortgage company became apparent, we began working with biologists and staff from the BC Ministry of Environment and Climate Change Strategy, who are responsible for the management of threatened species.
+Together, we developed an innovative strategy which, we hoped, would ensure a positive future for the bat colony.
+PLEASE NOTE: this approach is experimental – it had never been tried before, to our knowledge.
+As such, there were some inherent risks (see details below).
+However, after much consideration and consultation, we believe it was the best option available to us (and the bats), and that it actually had a very good chance of success.

-Step 1: Construct a new “bat house.”
-This new bat house is designed to replicate (as much as possible) the conditions in the attic of the old house, where the bats have been roosting for years.
-However, it will be moveable – built in such a way that it can be loaded on to a flat bed truck and relocated as necessary.
-This structure was built in early 2019, with the help of a group of dedicated volunteers from the area.
+Step 2: Construct a new “bat house.”
+As soon as the property was legally transferred from TLC to the mortgage company (in early 2019), we began working directly on the site.
+Specifically, we began construction of a new, purpose built “bat house”.
+This new bat house was designed to replicate (as much as possible) the conditions in the attic of the old house (and was copied from a similar “Townsend’s bat house” built previously in the Cranbrook area of BC).
+It was also designed to be moveable – built in such a way that it could be relocated to a corner of the site.
+This structure was built during the early spring of 2019, with the help of a group of dedicated volunteers from the area.

-Step 3: Monitor use of the new bat house, as well as ambient environmental conditions.
-A motion-controlled video camera and temperature monitors were installed at the beginning of the season, providing environmental data as well as visual proof of the bats’ use of the new structure throughout the summer.
+Step 4: Continue monitoring use of the new bat house, as well as ambient environmental conditions.
+A motion-controlled video camera and temperature monitors were installed at the beginning of the 2019 season, providing environmental data as well as visual proof of the bats’ use of the new structure throughout the summer of 2019.